The mestiza muse

 Type 3 is the softer but defined spirally curly hair.
 It is easily noticeable as curly hair due to its more voluminous bounce.

-Below, we explain each category of type 3 hair and also give you a breakdown of the best products for this hair type.
+Below, we explain each category of type 3 hair and also give you a breakdown of the best products for this type of hair.

 3A Hair

-Each strand of 3A hair is fine and shiny and falls with loose spiral curls compared to deeper patterns.
-This curly hair type is easily defined without heavy styling products and is prone to slight frizz.
+Each strand of 3A hair is fine and shiny and falls with spiral loose curls compared to deeper patterns.
+This type of curly hair is easily defined without heavy styling products and is prone to slight frizz.

 3C Hair